Potato Perogies Recipe

 How to make the perogies dough

-In a bowl of a mixer fitted with a hook attachment, combine milk, egg, salt, and 3 cups of flour.
+In a bowl of a mixer fitted with a hook attachment, combine 2 cups milk, 1 egg, 1 tsp salt, and 3 cups of flour.
 Mix on low speeds until thoroughly combined.

 - Add 2 more cups of flour and mix to combine.
 Add room temperature butter/margarine and knead until a smooth dough that doesn't stick to the sides of the bowl forms.
 Cover with kitchen towel and let rest for 30 minutes to 1 hour, at room temperature.